-POST OFFICE BOX 956 • JACKSON, MISSISSIPPI 39205 • (601) 576-2800 • FAX (601) 576-2650 www.osa.state.ms.us This report is intended for use in evaluating the central purchasing system and inventory control system of Montgomery County, Mississippi, and is not intended to be and should not be relied upon for any other purpose.
+POST OFFICE BOX 956 • JACKSON, MISSISSIPPI 39205 • (601) 576-2800 • FAX (601) 576-2650 www.osa.state.ms.us get my might

+This report is intended for use in evaluating the central purchasing system and inventory control system of Montgomery County, Mississippi, and is not intended to be and should not be relied upon for any other purpose.
 However, this report is a matter of public record and its distribution is not limited.

-Schedule of Purchases From Other Than the Lowest Bidder For the Year Ended September 30, 2022
+MONTGOMERY COUNTY Schedule of Purchases From Other Than the Lowest Bidder For the Year Ended September 30, 2023